What does Happyolks mean?

 I try my best to reply to each comment personally and individually via email, not within the comments section.
 There are weeks when I fall off the wagon, but maintaining meaningful dialogue with my readers is the most important part of this site.

 What kind of camera equipment does Shaun use?

 Shaun shoots with a Canon 5D Mark III.
 We tend to stick to two lenses: a 50mm 1.2 and 24-70mm 2.8.

 Maybe, but probably not.
 Each book, product, or brand is considered on an individual basis.
 Please submit all requests through the contact form.

 A few reasons.
-I keep this space going because I am passionate about food and writing, not because I aim to make money from the numbers of clicks and visitors I recieve each day.
+I keep this space going because I am passionate about food and writing, not because I aim to make money from the numbers of clicks and visitors I receive each day.
 While I respect every blogger’s choice to earn revenue from their site, I believe that flashing banners for consumer goods that I do not personally use or recommend discredits the integrity of what I am trying to accomplish here.
-In Spring 2013 I will accept sponorships from select brands, blogs, social causes, and entrepreneurs who I know, love, and focus on creativity and/or positive social change.
+In Fall 2013 I will accept sponsorships from select brands, blogs, social causes, and entrepreneurs who I know, love, and focus on creativity and/or positive social change.